pracsol/ModernDiskQueue/README.md

 object to a byte array, while the `DeserializeAsync` method converts the byte array back to an object of type `T`.

-In this example, we are inheriting `AsyncSerializationStrategyBase<T>`, so we only need to implement the async methods.
+In this example, we are inheriting `AsyncSerializationStrategyBase<T>`, so we only need to override the async methods.
 The sync methods are implemented for us.
-If you want to implement both, you can just inherit `ISerializationStrategy<T>` directly.
+If you want to implement all the methods yourself, you can just inherit `ISerializationStrategy<T>` directly.

 ```csharp